HyperCodec/genetic-rs/README.md

 A small crate for quickstarting genetic algorithm projects.

 ### Features
 First off, this crate comes with the `builtin`, `crossover`, and `genrand` features by default.
-If you want it to be parallelized, you can add the `rayon` feature.
+If you want it to be parallelized (which is true in most cases), you can add the `rayon` feature.
 If you want your crossover to be speciated, you can add the `speciation` feature.

 ### How to Use
 > [!NOTE]
 > If you are interested in implementing NEAT with this, try out the [neat](https://crates.io/crates/neat) crate

-Here's a simple genetic algorithm.
+Here's a simple genetic algorithm:

 ```rust
 use genetic_rs::prelude::*;